 What a joy that will be, both to God and to His elect!
 (Is 66:23-24)

-To affect this condition eternally, in love, consider that God may repeatedly, at the appointed seasons of His calendar, don again the cloak that shrouds His holiness.
+To effect this condition eternally, in love, consider that God may repeatedly, at the appointed seasons of His calendar, don again the cloak that shrouds His holiness.
 This action might tend to dampen the intensity of the furnace, the Lake of Fire simply melting away, relieving the damned of their infinite suffering, one brief moment at a time.
 In relief, the wicked come to themselves again, and hear God graciously offer one more undeserved chance to lay down their arms, to yield to Him, to honor Him, to love Him.
 (Is 1:18)

 If He ever does so, all Heaven will behold the amazing, consistent condition of depravity: over and over again, every last one of the damned will spit in the face of Love, shaking its fist, spewing forth its blasphemy.
 (Ps 81:15)